rotexsoft/versatile-collections/docs/MethodDescriptions.md

 ### map(callable $callback, $preserve_keys=true, $bind_callback_to_this=true): \VersatileCollections\CollectionInterface
 Applies the callback to the items in the collection and returns a new collection containing all the items in the original collection after applying the callback function to each one.
+The original collection is not modified.

 * **$callback**: a callback with the following signature: **function($key, $item): mixed**.
 It should perform an operation on each item and return the result of the operation on each item.